ron-huberfeld/MusicPlayer/README.md

     [x] - mark selected song in the list
     [x] - update the player title
     [x] - load and play song
-[ ] - add event listener to the next and prev buttons [ ] - when button (next/prev) clicked handle song selection accordingly
+[x] - add event listener to the next and prev buttons [x] - when button (next/prev) clicked handle song selection accordingly [x] - handle start of next song in the list when song finish playing [ ] - handle autoplay option
+[ ] - handle shuffle option